 TITAHI BAY NORTH SCHOOL

-Nau Mai, Haere Mai - welcome to the official website for Titahi Bay North School in Western Porirua
+Nau Mai, Haere Mai - Welcome to Titahi Bay North School

 The school is organised into two strands

-An English medium (Auraki) strand – teaching all learning areas from the New Zealand Curriculum.
+An English medium (Auraki) strand – teaching learning areas from the New Zealand Curriculum.

 A Māori Medium strand (Rumaki) in which the students education is based on Te Marautanga o Aotearoa, primarily delivered in Te Reo Maori

-Each class teacher is responsible for the programme for their class.
-Teachers plan co-operatively to develop programmes to meet the needs of students in their syndicates.
-Teachers share their strengths and resources to support each other and the students.
-The school is involved in regular school wide events e.g. assembly, trips, singing.
+Teachers plan cooperatively to develop programmes to meet the needs of students.
+They share strengths and resources to support each other and the students.
+The school is involved in regular school wide events e.g. assembly, trips, singing, sports.

 Children are with the same teacher and classmates for several years at TBNS.
 This creates strong relationships and kotahitanga.
-Research shows there are many benefits to having students learn in groups with older and younger peers.
-A wealth of information exists regarding the pedagogical advantages of multi-age classrooms where students are with the same teacher for two or more years.
+Research shows many benefits in having students learn in groups with older and younger peers and the pedagogical advantages of multi-age classrooms where students are with the same teacher for two or more years.

 Kotahitanga i te matauranga: Our future is learning together as one

-Check out our school calender in the doc station.
-The doc station shortcut is at the top of this page
+Check out our school calender under the 'our news' tab at the top of this page

 We welcome whanau participation in school life.
-This is what a partnership between the home and school is about.
-When whanau take an active interest in their child's school activities and learning, then the best conditions for learning are created.
-We welcome your involvement.
+The best conditions for learning are created when whanau take an active interest in their child's school activities and learning.